brandur/sorg/content/drafts/ruby-memory.md

 Just like we speculated when examining the `RString` struct earlier, we can see that Ruby embeds the new value right into the slot if it's short enough.
-Otherwise is uses `ALLOC_N` to allocate new space for the string and sets a pointer (`as.heap.ptr`) internal to the slot to reference it.
+Otherwise it uses `ALLOC_N` to allocate new space for the string and sets a pointer (`as.heap.ptr`) internal to the slot to reference it.